 Is this a re-branded Falken ziex ZE612?

 Now this is where it gets kinda interesting.
 If you look at the pattern for the OHTSU FP0612 A/S below and compare it to the Falken ziex ZE612 you will see they look almost identical.
-(They do look the same to me) I would include a picture but I did not want to copy from someone online.
-But you can just google the Falken ziex ZE612 and you will see what I mean.
+(They do look the same to me).
+You can just google the Falken ziex ZE612 and you will see what I mean.
 I wonder if this might be just be a rebranded version of that tire since they are owned by the same parent company?
 Anyone know?
 Hit me up on facebook link at top if you do, I am really curious.
 Maybe they use different rubber now or something?
 But it appears the ZE612 is no longer produced by Falken from what I could tell online.
 I wonder if they just decided to rebrand it under the Ohtsu name?

 [UPDATE] I was hit me up on Facebook and it was suggested I just call Falken and inquire with their technical department.
 So I gave them a call and they were very helpful.
 I was told the OHTSU FP0612 is just a rebrand of the discontinued Falken ZE612.
 This is being produced for Discount tire and it uses the same specs and compound as the original.
 I thought this was great news and confirmed my suspicions.
 For the great price of these, I don’t really care if it says Ohtsu or Falken on the side.